 If you want to use a CityPASS in Philadelphia, it’s good for nine consecutive days, starting once you use the first ticket.

 App: the National Park Service just released an app for Independence National Historical Park, which includes the Liberty Bell, Independence Hall, Franklin Court, the Old City and other parts of Philly.
-You can get it for free here on iTunes or Google Play.
 They included guided audio tours, points of interest and other features.
 They’ll soon be adding a kids’ portion with the park service’s first electronic Junior Ranger activity.

 Upcoming posts in the series: coming soon